-Figure 6-2 - Defect detection and clearance process for dUNL, dMMG, dUNM, dUNP, dUNPr, dAIS, dLCK
+Figure 6-2 - Defect detection and clearance process for dUNL, dMMG, dUNM, dUNP, dUNPr, dAIS, dLCK, and dCSF

-Figure 6-2 shows a generic state diagram that is used to detect and clear the dUNL, dMMG, dUNM, dUNP, dUNPr, dAIS, dLCK defects.
+Figure 6-2 shows a generic state diagram that is used to detect and clear the dUNL, dMMG, dUNM, dUNP, dUNPr, dAIS, dLCK and dCSF defects.
 In this diagram <Defect> needs to be replaced with the specific defect and <Event> with the specific event related to this defect.
-Furthermore, in Figure 6-2, $3.25 \le K \le 3.5$.
+Furthermore, in Figure 6-2, 3.25 \(\) K \(\le 3.5. \)

-Figure 6-2 shows that the timer is set based on the last received period value, unless an earlier CCM frame triggering <Event> (and therefore the detection of <Defect>) carried a longer period.
-As a consequence, clearing certain defects may take more time than necessary.
+Figure 6-2 shows that the timer is set based on the last received period value, unless an earlier OAM frame triggering <Event> (and therefore the detection of <Defect>) carried a longer period.
+As a consequence clearing certain defects may take more time than necessary.